3ph/RxWifi/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, run `pod try RxWifi`.

 Please note that the `connect(:)` method won't work Simulator since it depends on the `NetworkExtensions` framework.
 I've added `IOS_SIMULATOR` flag so you can at least build for Simulator.